TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/thethingsindoorgateway/_index.md

 | SETUP for 5s     | Reboot                      |                      |
 | RESET for 5s     | Factory reset               | Factory reset        |

-**Factory reset** wipes out WiFi and LNS credentials, but retains CUPS credentials
+Keep in mind that factory reset wipes out WiFi and LNS credentials, but retains CUPS credentials.

 ### Serial logging